archivesunleashed/aut-docs/Spark-Installing-Spark-Notebook-on-a-Cloud-Computer.md

 You might want a bit more power than you can get on your local computer.
-If so, read on to learn how to deploy warcbase on a cloud machine.
-If you want to begin on a local computer, [skip this section and come back to it](http://lintool.github.io/warcbase-docs/Analyzing-Web-Archives-with-Spark/).
+If so, read on to learn how to deploy warcbase on a Linux or cloud machine.
+For a linux machine, you may want to skip to Step Four below.

 This is a walkthrough for installing Warcbase and Spark on a Ubuntu_14.04_Trusty x86_64 (QCOW2) image provided for Compute Canada.
 Presumably Amazon EC2 would provide a similar sort of experience.
 For more information on Warcbase, [check out the repository here](https://github.com/lintool/warcbase).

 It is a bit bare boned as it assumes some knowledge of a command line environment.

-### Step One: SSH to the server
+### Step One: SSH to the server (if applicable)
 - For me on a Compute Canada instance, it's `ssh -i macpro.key ubuntu@IPADDRESS`.
+- If you're running locally on linux, skip to the next step.

-### Step Two: Install dependencies
+### Step Two: Install dependencies (if applicable)
 - `sudo apt-get update`
 - `sudo apt-get install htop`
 - `sudo apt-get install git`